rimian/discourse-donations/README.md

 **This is an experimental feature.** A user can create a new account if they makes a successful donation.
 Enable this in settings.
 When a user is not logged in, they will be asked to enter details for a new user account.
 This feature doesn't support mandatory custom user fields yet.

+## Development

+You may wish to use [stripe mock](https://github.com/stripe/stripe-mock) to test your api requests locally.

 ## Testing

+Running specs:

+`LOAD_PLUGINS=1 bundle exec rspec plugins/discourse-donations/spec`

 These commands should run: